Tenneri · Interactive Learning Demo

 1

 Is every factual claim correct?
-AI tools can confidently state things that are wrong, outdated, or fabricated.
-Check names, dates, figures, URLs, and any specific claims against a reliable source before including them.
+AI can confidently state things that are wrong, outdated, or fabricated.
+Check names, dates, figures, and any specific claims before sending.

 2

-Does this sound like the right register for this recipient and situation?
-AI tends toward a pleasant, neutral, slightly formal tone that may not match your workplace culture, your relationship with the recipient, or the urgency of the message.
+Does this match the register for this person and situation?
+AI defaults to pleasant and slightly formal.
+That may not fit your relationship with the recipient or the urgency of the message.

 3

-Does this sound like you, or does it sound like a press release?
-Phrases like "I hope this message finds you well," "please do not hesitate to reach out," and "I wanted to circle back" are AI defaults.
-Replace them with language that sounds like a real person wrote it.
+Does it sound like you, or like a press release?
+Replace AI defaults like "I hope this message finds you well" with language a real person would use.

 4

 Did the AI include everything that needs to be there?
-AI sometimes produces technically correct but incomplete drafts that leave out key details because they were not explicit in the prompt.
+AI sometimes produces technically correct but incomplete drafts because key details were not explicit in the prompt.

-Ask yourself: "Does this draft give the recipient everything they need?"
+"Does this give the recipient everything they need?"

 Before and After

-The same AI draft, before and after a proper review and edit.
-Click the highlighted phrases in the raw output to see why they were changed.
+Click the highlighted phrases in the raw output on the left to see exactly why each one was changed.

 Dear Mr. Thompson,

 I hope this message finds you well.
-I am writing to you today to follow up on our previous conversation regarding the upcoming project deliverable.
-I wanted to circle back and confirm that we are still on track to meet the agreed-upon deadline of the 15th of this month.
+I am writing to follow up on our previous conversation regarding the upcoming project deliverable.
+I wanted to circle back and confirm we are on track for the 15th.

-Please do not hesitate to reach out to me at your earliest convenience should you have any questions or concerns.
-I look forward to touching base with you soon.
+Please do not hesitate to reach out at your earliest convenience should you have any questions.
+I look forward to touching base soon.

 Kind regards,